-The Nuclear Regulatory Commission (NRC) is responsible for licensing and regulating the operation of commercial nuclear power plants in the United States.
+The Nuclear Regulatory Commission licenses and regulates the operation of commercial nuclear power plants in the United States.
 Currently operating nuclear power plants have been licensed under a two-step process described in Title 10 of the Code of Federal Regulations (10 CFR) under Part 50.
 This process requires both a construction permit and an operating license.

 In an effort to improve regulatory efficiency and add greater predictability to the process, in 1989 the NRC established alternative licensing processes in 10 CFR Part 52 that included a combined license.
 This process combines a construction permit and an operating license with conditions for plant operation.

 Other licensing options under Part 52 include Early Site Permits that allow an applicant to obtain approval for a reactor site without specifying the design of the reactor(s) that could be built there, and certified standard plant designs which can be used as pre-approved designs.

 In either process, NRC approval is necessary before a nuclear power plant can be built and operated.
 The NRC maintains oversight of the construction and operation of a facility throughout its lifetime to assure compliance with the agency's regulations for the protection of public health and safety, the common defense and security, and the environment.

 All nuclear power plant applications must undergo a safety review, an environmental review and antitrust review by the NRC.

 In order to construct or operate a nuclear power plant, an applicant must submit a Safety Analysis Report.
 This document contains the design information and criteria for the proposed reactor, and comprehensive data on the proposed site.
 It also discusses various hypothetical accident situations and the safety features of the plant that would prevent accidents or lessen their effects.
 In addition, the application must contain a comprehensive assessment of the environmental impact of the proposed plant.
 A prospective licensee also must submit information for antitrust reviews of the proposed plant.